Aiguille Verte

-The Aiguille Verte (/fr/; 4122 m), which is French for "Green Needle", is a mountain in the Mont Blanc massif in the French Alps.
+The Aiguille Verte (/fr/; 4122 m), is a mountain in the Mont Blanc massif in the French Alps.
+Aiguille Verte is French for "Green Needle", which is the meaning commonly attributed to the name.
+However, some scholars suggest that "verte", or the root "ver" or "var", may derive from a pre-Celtic term meaning "high place", which would give Aiguille Verte the alternative meaning of "High Needle".

+Ascents

-It was first climbed on 29 June 1865 by Edward Whymper, Christian Almer and Franz Biner, a fortnight before the fateful first ascent of the Matterhorn.
+Aiguille Verte was first climbed on 29 June 1865 by Edward Whymper, Christian Almer and Franz Biner, a fortnight before the fateful first ascent of the Matterhorn.
 Whymper was unable to climb with his usual guide, Michel Croz, who had to wait for a client in Chamonix.
 As a result, Whymper hired the services of Christian Almer, who had been with Alfred Wills on the Wetterhorn in 1854.
 Whymper describes the push for the summit:

 At the top of the small gully we crossed over the intervening rocks into the large one [the eponymous Whymper couloir].
 At last ice replaced snow, and we turned over to the rocks upon its left.
 Charming rocks they were; granitic in texture, gritty, holding the nails well.
 At 9.45 we parted from them, and completed the ascent by a little ridge of snow which descended in the direction of the Aiguille du Moine.
 At 10.15 we stood on the summit (13,541 feet [sic]), and devoured our bread and cheese with a good appetite.

-The second ascent was by Charles Hudson, T. S. Kennedy and Michel Croz via the Moine ridge.
+The second ascent was by Charles Hudson, T. S. Kennedy and Michel Croz via the Moine ridge on 5 July 1865, only six days after the first ascend.
 The first woman to climb the Aiguille Verte was Lucy Walker in 1870.
 The first solo ascent of the Arête Sans Nom was accomplished by Nicolas Jaeger in 1972.

+Famous French Alpinist Gaston Rébuffat later said:

+Which comes down to "It is on the Aiguille Verte that you become a real alpinist", describing how technically difficult the mountain is.